 Robert H. Kirschner, MD, 1940-2002: Robert H. Kirschner, MD, a clinical associate in the Department of Pathology and Pediatrics and a founding faculty board member of the Human Rights Program at the University of Chicago, died at the University of Chicago Hospitals on September 15, 2002.
 Dr. Kirschner was an internationally recognized authority on forensic pathology, human rights violations, police brutality, torture and child abuse and an outspoken opponent of the death penalty.
 He also supported Asociacion Pro-Busqueda, a past project partner of the Human Rights Program, in their mission to reunite Salvadorean families with the children who disappeared or were adopted by U.S. families during that country's civil war.
 To learn more about the life and work of Dr. Kirschner, see:

-The about Dr. Kirschner's death from the University News Office
+- The release about Dr. Kirschner's death from the University News Office

-2014 Robert H. Kirschner, MD, Human Rights Memorial Lecture
+Past Robert H. Kirschner, MD, Human Rights Memorial Lectures

 "Health and Human Rights: Lessons from Haiti and Rwanda"